stellar/scp-proofs/README.md

 2. The union of two intersecting intact sets is intact.
 This implies that maximal intact sets are disjoint.

-Two major difference with the Stellar Whitepaper are that:
+Note that there two major differences compared to the treatment in the Stellar
+Whitepaper:
 1. We do not assume that the FBAS enjoys quorum intersection.
 Thus there may be disjoint intact sets that diverge but nevertheless remain internally safe and live.
 Point 2 above implies that maximal intact sets are disjoint, and